awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

 **To install the device certificate files for the sample app**

-1. In your *home* directory, create a `certs` subdirectory by running these commands\.
+1. Create a `certs` subdirectory in your *home* directory by running these commands\.

    ```
    cd ~